The Virginia House-Wife: Modern analysis

-Although Randolph was a knowledgeable cook, the majority of the labor in her kitchen was done by black women.
-While it is impossible to speculate on Randolph's relationship to these women, Melissa Blank of Colonial Williamsburg sees "evidence that enslaved cooks had a significant influence on how Mary prepared food."
-Karen Hess's introduction to the 1984 edition of the Virginia housewife notes "The black presence was infinitely more subtle in Virginia cookery than in that of New Orleans or the West Indies, but ... the culture was sufficiently imbued with it to condition the palate of the entire community.
+Although Randolph was a knowledgeable cook, the majority of the labor in her kitchen was done by Black women.
+While it is impossible know the nature of Randolph's relationship to these women, Melissa Blank of Colonial Williamsburg sees "evidence that enslaved cooks had a significant influence on how Mary prepared food."
+Karen Hess's introduction to the 1984 edition of the book notes, "The black presence was infinitely more subtle in Virginia cookery than in that of New Orleans or the West Indies, but ... the culture was sufficiently imbued with it to condition the palate of the entire community.
 Hess cites gumbo, eggplant, field peas, yams and possibly tomatoes as crops that accompanied enslaved Black people to the Americas.
-Hess also notes the West Indies forged a connection between Spanish, French, Creole, and Southern cooking.
+Hess also notes that the West Indies forged a connection between Spanish, French, Creole, and Southern cooking.